The Pink Triangle Trust has been promoting

 This is a significant gain for the Trust.
 Apart from Peter Tatchell, Cashman is probably the best known LGBT activist in the UK and the rest of Europe.
 He is a founder of Stonewall, an Honorary Associate of the National Secular Society, and former President of the European Parliament’s Intergroup on LGBT issues.

-In September, 2014, the leader of the Labour party Ed Miliband announced that Lord Cashman of Limehouse had been appointed the party’s special envoy on LGBTI rights.
+In September, 2014, they then leader of the Labour party Ed Miliband announced that Lord Cashman of Limehouse had been appointed the party’s special envoy on LGBTI rights.

 Yemisi Illiesanmi, in this interview, describes herself as ‘a passionate human rights activist, trade unionist, poet, and advocate for equal rights, social justice and poverty alleviation.
 I hold a Master of Law degree in Gender, Sexuality and Human Rights.
 I write and speak on a range of issues including workers rights, gender and sexuality issues’.